Colybrassus

-Colybrassus or Kolybrassos (Κολυβρασσός; Surp Sope) was a city in Cilicia Tracheia that belonged to the Roman province of Pamphylia Prima, identified as such by Ptolemy.
+Colybrassus or Kolybrassos (Κολυβρασσός; Surp Sope) was a city in Cilicia Tracheia (modern-day Turkey) that belonged to the Roman province of Pamphylia Prima, identified as such by Ptolemy.

 Remains

 Inscriptions found on the site show that it was located at present-day Ayasofya on the Susuz Dağ, some 20 km northeast of Alanya, at 1000 m above sea level.

 The remains include the walls of a temple of Hercules that rise to 25 feet and the 20-foot walls of another unidentified temple, and a small theatre or odeion.
 Part of the city wall is preserved, with steps leading to the up to its gate, and in what was the necropolis there are several sarcophagi and a tomb cut in the rock.

 History

 Cited by the geographer Ptolemy as an important city center, in 113 BC, in Roman times housed the Legio Pontica.
 In Byzantine times it was the seat of a bishopric and the patron saint of the city took the name of Άγια Σοφία (Hagia Sophia).
 After the collapse of the Byzantine power in Anatolia in 1199, the city became part of the possessions of the Armenian prince Kervard with the name of "Surp Sope".
 The name was derived directly from the Armenian church dedicated to St. Sophia.
 After that date the city disappears from history.